scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 PyAudioProcessing includes the capability of computing spectrograms, but mainly focusses most functionalities around the latter for building audio models.
-This tool contains implementation of popular and different audio feature extraction along with an integration with popular scikit-learn classifiers.
+This tool contains implementation of popular and different audio feature extraction along with integration with popular scikit-learn classifiers.
 Audio data can be cleaned, trained, tested, and classified using pyAudioProcessing :cite:`pAP`.

 Some other useful libraries for the domain of audio processing include librosa